 Export Formats

-App Reviews supports four export formats: table, JSON, JSONL, and CSV.
-You can export from the CLI or from Python.
+App Reviews supports three export formats: JSON, JSONL, and CSV.

 Formats at a Glance